Skip to main content

 • “From the start, the quality stands out: the world design, the graphics, the characters, the dialogue, and the choices all show an impressive level of craftsmanship.”

-• “The visuals of the game, while very much commendable for the scope of the project, unfortunately boast the most horrible character faces I've seen in a long while.”
+• “The visuals of the game boast some of the most horrible character faces seen in a long while, with awkward animations and outdated style.”

 • optimization

-• “Performance in the city is awful; even at low settings, I get less than 30 FPS in many areas, while I was able to get stable 60 FPS in Dragon's Dogma 2 cities on high settings.”
+• “Performance in the city is awful even at low settings I get less than 30fps in many areas, when I was able to get stable 60fps in Dragon's Dogma 2 cities on high settings.”

 • grinding